 Amy Winehouse died from alcohol poisoning in 2011 at the age of 27.
 Because she failed to create an estate plan, after a year of probate, her parents were named as beneficiaries of her estate.
 Her estate, initially valued at $6,700,000, was reduced by almost $2 million in fees and taxes.
 Amy is a great example of why all successful people, regardless of age, should create an estate plan.
 When we’re young, we’re far less likely to imagine we’ll ever need to plan due to incapacity or death.
 Who’s to say Amy didn’t want to provide for her brother, or a favorite charity.
 Even her ex-husband who some claimed she still loved very deeply, despite his own issues with addiction.
 Without a Will or a Trust, knowing what she would have wanted would be impossible.

 #4 James Brown

 James Brown died in 2006, and his estate remains unsettled to this day.
 Challenges and legal disputes between Brown’s children, grandchildren, and his wife remain unsettled.
 As executor of Brown’s estate, his wife is being sued by his children who claim they were never legally married, among other claims.
-Due to these and many other challenges to his Will, the battle has lasted more than a dozen years, with no end in sight.
+Due to these and many other challenges to his “Celebrity will” l, the battle has lasted more than a dozen years, with no end in sight.